Last updated: Dec-11-2024

 parameter in your subtitles configuration to adjust when the subtitles appear to match the sound.
 For example,timeOffset: -0.2

-to display the subtitles 0.2 seconds earlier. - Translations are not supported for paced subtitles.
+to display the subtitles 0.2 seconds earlier. - Translations aren't supported for paced subtitles.

 Visual customization

-To configure the visual appearance of your captions and subtitles, add some additional options
+To configure the visual appearance of your captions and subtitles, add an options

 configuration.
 You can define: